Hotwells and Harbourside

-Notable places in the ward include College Green, Bristol Cathedral, Bristol City Hall, Brandon Hill, Cabot Tower, and the Cumberland Basin.
+For elections to the Parliament of the United Kingdom, Hotwells and Harbourside is part of Bristol Central constituency.
+Before boundary changes in 2024, it was in Bristol West constituency.

-Politics
+Council elections

-Hotwells and Harbourside ward was created in May 2016 following a boundary review.
-It incorporates part of the areas formerly part of the Cabot ward.
-It is represented by one councillor on Bristol City Council.
 Since the ward's formation in 2016, it was held by the Liberal Democrats until 2023.
 A by-election due to councillor ill-health took place on 2 February 2023, won by the Green Party candidate, which consequently became the largest party on Bristol City Council.

-Hotwells and Harbourside is part of the parliamentary constituency of Bristol West.
-Since 2015 the Member of Parliament is Thangam Debbonaire, a Labour Party member.
+2024 election

 2023 by-election

 Independent candidate Martin Booth announced on 16 January that he would not campaign, effectively withdrawing, due to a perceived conflict of interest with his role as Bristol24-7 editor.
 However he remained on the ballot paper.
 The Conservative Eliana Barbosa was a "paper candidate", who did not attend the hustings or count.